shtojo/arcade/README.md

     */opt/retropie/configs/all/runcommand-onend.sh*
 These receive the game information as arguments.
 The onstart script looks for a simple text file '/home/pi/led/config' that contains game emulator, game name and button LEDs to light up.
-See the scripts and the simple text configuration file in this repo.
+See the scripts and the simple text configuration file in this repo (config).
 The format is:
     <emulator name> <rom name without extension> <leds to light>
     example:   arcade 1943 AB